Jekwwer/markdown-docs-kit/templates/STYLEGUIDE.md

 For example, Prettier, ESLint, Markdownlint.
 Include configuration details and integration into the development workflow (such as pre-commit hooks).

-### Automated Testing

-_[ADD_TEXT: Describe the automated testing strategy.]_
-Include details on which frameworks or tools are used (e.g., Jest, Mocha, etc.), where tests are located, and how to run them.

-### Manual Testing

-_[ADD_TEXT: Outline any manual testing procedures.]_
-Describe guidelines for exploratory testing, user acceptance testing, or any other manual processes if applicable.

-### Quality Assurance Processes

-_[ADD_TEXT: Detail the quality assurance practices in place.]_
-This may include code reviews, continuous integration, static analysis, and other QA measures.

-### Test Coverage and Reporting

-_[ADD_TEXT: Explain the expectations for test coverage.]_
-Mention tools used for tracking coverage (e.g., Istanbul, Codecov) and describe how test reports are generated and reviewed.

-### Additional Testing and QA Guidelines

-_[ADD_TEXT: Provide any additional guidelines related to testing and quality assurance.]_
-This might include performance testing, environment setup for tests, or any best practices specific to your project.

 ## Documentation

 ### Inline Documentation